K/DA: Other appearances

 Similar to League of Legends, K/DA appear in the spin-off game Wild Rift as skins.
 It is also notable that the game received the champions the same day that the All Out skins released in October 2020.

 In Legends of Runeterra, K/DA All Out was released as special board that can play 3 of their songs.
-Also, each member and Seraphine also appear as unique cards in the card game.
+Also, each member and the League of Legends champion Seraphine also appear as unique cards in the card game.

 In Teamfight Tactics, for the game's 10th set Remix Rumble the roster of champions were primarily drawn from the League of Legends music-based skins, including all of the main members of K/DA as well as Seraphine.
 Furthermore, to supplement the group of champions with existing music skins, Riot created several new music-themed unit skins exclusively for the set.
 These included skins for League of Legends champions Lillia and Neeko, recasting them as "Superfans" of K/DA.

 Three K/DA songs are featured on Ubisoft's Just Dance series.
 "Drum Go Dum" is featured in Just Dance 2021 as a free limited-time gift, and was later released to the Unlimited subscription service.
 The in-game routine uses some moves from the official choreography by Bailey Sok, performed by the K/DA members in their All Out outfits.
 For Just Dance 2022, "Pop/Stars" is featured in the main tracklist, with the coaches bearing the outfits from the original music video.
 "More" is featured in Just Dance 2023 Edition with two different routines, one with the coaches in their All Out outfits and the other with Seraphine in her bedroom backdrop from the original music video.